 You see, Grandmother, I only knew you as a loving, generous, frail, gentle soul.
 You were just my grandmother, my daddy’s and Aunt Helen’s mother and Grandpapa’s wife.

 You were always tenderhearted, sensitive and affectionate with us kids.
 If one of your grandchildren got a spanking while you were there, you came to them to console them.
-I believe I remember at least once that you cried.
+I believe I remember at least once that you cried after one such incident.

 I have to admit I thought of you as being syrupy sweet and frail.
 Little did I know or understand that you were really a “steel magnolia.”

 As an older woman with my own life experiences I understand you now better than ever before.
-I am so sorry that I didn’t know more about you as a woman and wife until much later.
+I am so sorry that I didn’t know more about you as a woman and wife until after your death.

 From what I was told by my parents and Aunt Helen, all of whom have since joined you, you were actually quite an extraordinary woman.

 Knowing that you were born in 1901, I knew you grew up in difficult times.
-I loved the pictures of you and your mother, my great grandmother, named Big Mama by my father as a child.
+I loved the picture (here) of you and your mother, my great grandmother, named Big Mama by my father as a child.
+Both of you have such comfortable and sweet smiles.

-Since people didn’t smile much in photos back then, I was delighted to see your and Big Mama’s smiles in this picture.
+Since people didn’t smile much when photos were made back then because the subject had to sit very still while the image was make on the chemically coated photo plates.
+I was delighted to see such smiles on your faces.
 She was obviously a strong, confident and happy woman herself.

 During your childhood I know that Big Mama helped feed “hobos” and those who were in need and was active in her church.
 So you learned kindness and compassion.